In Blogs

 The rapid rise of OTT or over-the-top video services has given rise to the issue for those responsible for protecting video material from hackers while also ensuring ease of access and a streamlined watching experience for paying customers.
 White-box cryptography resolves this issue and applies to both apps and set-top boxes used by OTT service providers to deliver content.

-Application of White-box Cryptography in Mobile Apps
+Application of White-box cryptography in Mobile Apps

 White-Box cryptography is an excellent solution that complements various encryption technologies that are already existing to offer strong protection and is primarily designed to protect encryption/decryption keys stored within an app.
 A fully-featured white-box cryptography suite that can be instrumental for adding protection to mobile, desktop as well as server apps.
 Encrypting all the sensitive information throughout its lifecycle and in the app is the key to keeping the data secure.
 While significant effort has been put to secure data in transit, the weak link here remains the app.